nemle/systemCopy/README.md

 # C Copy API for kdb+
-Copy function written in C for kdb+ using KX C API.

 A problem faced when running system commands with peach is that you get a sys error thrown.
 This can be avoided by replacing the system"cp" with a C function that has been loaded into kdb+.